PandaRider/Taobao-PCB-guide/README.md

 ## Conclusion

 ### Motivation
 In case you have been living under a rock, hardware frequently gets a bad rep for being *hard*.
-It is hard to scale, hard to prototype cheaply, hard to price competitively etc. The country I live in, Singapore, is often discouraged by our small market size.
-Yet,
+It is hard to scale, hard to prototype cheaply, hard to price competitively, etc. All these disadvantages are multiplied when innovating in Singapore due to our small size.
+However, a hardware veteran once told me that Singapore does have geographical advantages as well.
+Our close proximity with China can not only reduce shipping fees but we also have a close relation to collaborate for mutual benefits.

-It is a matter of making the best of what we have.